martinradadl/mighty-languages/README.md

 # Getting Started with Create React App

-This is an ongoing project of a language learning courses website, to see ADMIN VIEW login with the following account:
+This is an ongoing project of a language learning courses website,

+To see ADMIN VIEW login with the following account:

 email: martin@gmail.com
 password: 123456

+To see INSTRUCTOR VIEW login with the following account:

+email: dayson@gmail.com
+password: 123456

+Signing up you can see STUDENT VIEW

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).